A Note on Surgical Eigenstructure Assignment via State Feedback: Main Result on Surgical Assignment

-\textbf{2.} Our analysis indirectly gives insight into the classical work on full eigenstructure assignment by Moore and co-workers \cite{b2,b3}.
-In particular, our result shows that, no matter how the independent eigenvectors associated with a subset of eigenvalues are chosen within the designated spaces (condition (iii) above), it is always possible to select eigenvectors associated with the remaining eigenvalues to form a full complement.
-This suggests an alternative way to achieve surgical assignment: rather than undertaking a two-stage design, one can directly compute eigenvectors and generalized eigenvectors associated with the eigenvalues in $\mathcal{L}_2$ via linear-algebraic means to satisfy the above conditions, with the guarantee that such eigenvectors can always be found; then the design algorithms in \cite{b2,b3} can be used directly.
+The above corollary suggests an alternative way to achieve surgical assignment: rather than undertaking a two-stage design, one can directly compute eigenvectors/generalized eigenvectors associated with the eigenvalues in $\mathcal{L}_2$ in succession via linear-algebraic means to maintain the above conditions, with the guarantee that such eigenvectors/generalized eigenvectors can always be found.
+Then the design algorithms in \cite{b2,b3} can be used directly.
+Thus, our analysis provides a guideline for guaranteed successive selection of unspecified eigenvectors/generalized eigenvectors, so that Moore's algorithm can be applied in solving the surgical eigenstructure assignment problem.
+The corollary generalizes a previous result on the assignability of sets of eigenvectors developed in the context of partial eigenstructure assignment \cite{b7}, to encompass the generalized-eigenvector case.
+The result here also differs from the previous studies, in that it falls out of a constructive design rather than coming from a linear-algebraic analysis.

+\textbf{Remark 2:} The insight into assignable eigenspaces in Corollary 1 also falls out of the geometric characterizations of eigenstructure assignment developed in recent work \cite{g2}, however these characterizations are limited to the case with distinct eigenvalues.